 Take a look at what we specialise in…

-There is a long list of equipment for sale but unfortunately, it is not always used correctly.
-During any behaviour modification consultation you will be shown how to use any relevant and necessary equipment effectively.
+There is a long list of equipment for sale but unfortunately, it is not always used correctly and some shouldn’t be used at all!
+During any behaviour modification consultation you will be shown how to use any relevant and necessary equipment effectively and which equipment you should avoid.

 - Under the Control of Dogs Order 1992, all dogs must wear a collar and identity tag in a public place.
 The tag must show the owner’s name and address.
 Dog wardens can enforce this law and fines of up to £5000 can be given by the Courts for an offence.